orti10/guided-learning-solution-/README.md

 - You can go to the previous step `<-`
 - Follows all the 5 steps and presents the current step `1/5, 2/5...`
 - The tooltip appears in a specific location to it's selector and placement
+- Custom tooltip should be shown - 'Google' image, 'Images' link, 'Search' box and 'Google Search' button
 - You can close the guide anytime

 ### Setup Instructions: